benjstorlie/benjstorlie.github.io/README.md

 5. Similarly, I've got links in the footer to my profiles on other websites, but those profiles need to be actually filled out and updated.

 6. Styling.
 I was mainly focused on getting it functioning.
 So there's plenty of spacing and colors that need attention.

+## Bugs 🐛

+1. The individual project pages are not working correctly on the github pages site.
+The readme's do not render at all, and when the page is refreshed, it gives a 404 error.
+It seems to be working fine locally.